-If you have a small IT department, it may not have sufficient time or resources to ensure proper network security.
+If you have a small IT department, it may not have sufficient time or resources to build a proper network vulnerability management program.
 In this case, you may want to consider outsourcing the task to managed IT support providers.

-If you understand the importance of network security and want to find a reliable managed IT support company, you can take advantage of ITCompanies.net.
+If you understand the importance of network security and want to find a reliable Network support company, you can take advantage of ITCompanies.net.
 Our resource is designed specifically to bring business owners and trustworthy IT service providers together.